 Do you have a German dog in need of a German name?
 There are several German breeds, though some are not even thought of as German.
 For example, the Boxer is a popular breed of dog with a German origin.
 The Great Dane is also known in this part of the world (and most others) as the German Mastiff—these are often seen guarding farms and houses along the beach.
 The German Shepherd Dog, Miniature Schnauzer and Giant Schnauzer, and Dachshund are also seen on the beach at times.
 Yes, we also have Rottweilers, a few examples of the German Shorthaired Pointers, and even the occasional Weimaraner.

-A lot of my German neighbors like to pick their dog names from things here in Brazil, but there are good choices they are avoiding and Max and Spike are common choices.
-Some of the names they avoid are hard to pronounce, and if you check the internet you will find you sites that will list over 10,000 choices among the words that a dog will never respond to, but even among the shorter word there are plenty of good choices.
+A lot of my German neighbors like to pick their dog names from things here in Brazil.
+However, there are good choices they are avoiding (sometimes due to difficult pronunciation), and Max and Spike are common choices.
+If you check the internet, you will find sites that list over 10,000 name options, some of which are words that a dog will never respond to.
+Even among the shorter words there are plenty of good choices.

 What are some of the great German dog names for boys?

 - Bernard: Brave as a bear.
 This may not sound like a tough dog name, but it is.

 - Bruno: Brown.